w3c/wot/testing/criteria.md

 # Validation Criteria
-This document is meant to clarify the interpretation of W3C requirements to reach REC status.
+This document is meant to clarify the interpretation of W3C implementation reporting requirements needed to reach REC status.

 ## W3C Exit Criteria
 The page at http://w3c.github.io/test-results/html52/exit-criteria.html has a good summary of the CR exit criteria.
-See also https://www.w3.org/2018/Process-20180201/.
+The page https://www.w3.org/2018/Process-20180201/ is the official process reference.
 In summary:

-The Working Group must show:

-Adequate implementation experience, described as:
+The Working Group must show "adequate implementation experience", described as:
 1. The specification is sufficiently clear, complete, and relevant to market needs, to ensure that independent interoperable implementations of each feature of the specification will be realized https://www.w3.org/2015/Process-20150901/#implementation-experience